 Live work projects performed by students enhances the technical training of students.
-The Tennessee Board of Regents Guideline TCAT-010, Instructional Projects at Colleges of Applied Technology, is the basis for all live work projects performed at TCAT Shelbyville.
+The Tennessee Board of Regents Guideline Tennessee College of Applied Technology - -010, Instructional Projects at Colleges of Applied Technology, is the basis for all live work projects performed at Tennessee College of Applied Technology - Shelbyville.
 Live work will be conducted when training programs require such projects for the acquisition of occupational skills leading to employment.
 Live work will be assigned to individual students by their instructor as part of the student's training program.
 All services are to be performed only by students with the instructional assistance of their instructor.